 Some of the companies featured in the report, like Salesforce.com and HubSpot, will be familiar, while others such as Tableau Software and RightScale may not.
 Regardless, what they all have in common is that they are very successful at executing online marketing and are each employing at least one tactic particularly well, as evidenced by their online presence, success at selling their products, and the many marketing awards they’ve won.

-Using a combination of written descriptions and embedded videos (accessible by clicking on the report icon above), this report highlights one tactic that each company excels at using and provides key takeaways that you can adopt in your own online marketing strategy.
+Using a combination of written descriptions and embedded videos, this report highlights one tactic that each company excels at using and provides key takeaways that you can adopt in your own online marketing strategy.

 Ultimately, this report will demonstrate how some of the world’s best B2B marketers are going above and beyond the typical execution of common B2B marketing channels, and provide growing B2B businesses with examples of new best practices they can integrate into their own marketing strategies.